shoesareme/shoesareme.github.io/mathlogic/projects/internal.md

 > **Warning!
 This is for internal use only!
 You should not be here unless you have permission!**

 ## Purpose
 This repository contains some of my research that is not fit for publication due to a variety of reasons (i.e., lack of rigor).
 These projects are still important for measuring my growth as a person so I am going to have a link to access them here.
 You must be whitelisted to be able to access this.
+This also serves as a database for some of my other research projects.

 ## Access
 [Database Here](https://drive.google.com/drive/folders/1OXQIMZhgb1x2PD3zKnuf0sUdlJ93bDwh)